Mazda MX-5 (NC): Special editions (2009—2012)

 The MX-5 Miyako is a limited edition of the MX-5 Soft-Top Convertible available in two versions, the MX-5 1.8i Miyako and the 2.0i Miyako.
 500 units of each were produced.
-The 1.8i Miyako features a MZR 1.8-liter engine and a powered retractable hardtop, while the 2.0i Miyako is powered by the MZR 2.0-liter engine.
+The 1.8i Miyako has a MZR 1.8-liter engine and a powered retractable hardtop, while the 2.0i Miyako is powered by the MZR 2.0-liter engine.
 It was built for the UK market to commemorate 20 years of MX-5 production.
 The Miyako package included Medici premium perforated black leather trim with a red underlay and stitching, special badging, floor mats and climate control air conditioning.
 The exterior includes front fog lamps, larger 17-inch alloy wheels, a front suspension strut brace, and metallic paint Aluminum Silver Metallic on the 2.0i Miyako and Velocity Red Mica on 1.8i Miyako).
 Both Miyako models also included remote central locking, a leather-wrapped steering wheel with audio controls, an MP3 compatible audio system with six speakers and auxiliary jack input, heated electric mirrors and electric front windows and a Thatcham Category 1 alarm with immobiliser.
 The 2.0i Miyako also included a limited-slip differential, Dynamic Stability Control and Traction Control.